O que e vpn pptp e por que e a escolha errada ⚠️ VPN PPTP Demystified: Por que não é a melhor opção hoje e o que usar em vez disso

 Security vulnerabilities and privacy risks with PPTP

-Here are the core issues you should know about PPTP from a security perspective:
+Here are the core issues you should know about PPTP from a security perspective: Norton secure vpn not connecting heres how to fix it fast 2026

 – Known weaknesses in MS-CHAPv2.
 Attackers can capture handshake data and use precomputed tables to crack passwords, especially if users reuse weak passwords.